jonatronblah/chilis_is_the_new_golf_course/README.md

 # chilis_is_the_new_golf_course

-There are a few distinct components in this repo:
+There are a few distinct components to this repo:

 1. A jupyter notebook used to scrape officequotes.net for structured, labeled quotes from office characters.